Short course: Using Discrete Choice Experiments in Health Economics

 This course is a collaboration between HERU and the O’Brien Institute for Public Health, University of Calgary.

 The most recent course ran from 20th - 22nd February 2024 in the Banff Centre, Banff, Canada.
-For any future course enquiries, please contact Cassandra McLaughlin at the O'Brien Institute for Public Health.
+The next course will take place in 2026.
+More details will be posted when available.
+For any enquiries, please contact Cassandra McLaughlin at the O'Brien Institute for Public Health.

 The Banff, Canada, course presenters are: